Gprisco/term-starter/README.md

 # term-starter
-Some basic configuration for easily get my shell and neovim setup.
+Some basic configuration for easily get my shell, neovim and ideavim setup.

 ## Usage
 Some tools are required, like **zsh** shell, [fzf](https://github.com/junegunn/fzf),